joolstorrentecalo/gitlab-foss/doc/update/versions/gitlab_17_changes.md

 ## 17.5.0

-- The [Linux Package](https://docs.gitlab.com/omnibus/) upgrades OpenSSL from v1.1.1w to v3.0.0.

-- Cloud Native GitLab (CNG) already upgraded to OpenSSL 3 in GitLab 16.7.0.
-If you are using Cloud Native GitLab, no action is needed.
-However, note that [Cloud Native Hybrid](../../administration/reference_architectures/index.md#recommended-cloud-providers-and-services) installations use the Linux packages for stateful components, such as Gitaly.
-For those components, you will need to verify the TLS versions, ciphers, and certificates that are used work with the security level changes discussed below.

 With the upgrade to OpenSSL version 3:

 - GitLab requires TLS 1.2 or higher for all outgoing and incoming TLS connections.